TarunCore/MySchoolEducation/README.md

 Education Portal for Govt.
 School Students.
 A fully implemented app made with Android Studio.

-Please do download and use the app from below Drive URL https://drive.google.com/file/d/1NL6H4RNdKaKBUr_Qgl9Xkxog1uzwCptD/view?usp=share_link
+Please do download and use the app from below Drive URL to see how much app is implemented with only Android Studio(No external app makers) https://drive.google.com/file/d/1NL6H4RNdKaKBUr_Qgl9Xkxog1uzwCptD/view?usp=share_link

 #Output